 Preparing for Financial Emergencies

-For a lot of people, 3-6 months’ expenses is such an unrealistic goal, so they don’t even try to take the first step.
+For a lot of people, 3-6 months’ expenses are such an unrealistic goal, so they don’t even try to take the first step.

 So, let’s define having enough liquidity as being able to address two types of emergencies: